FreightTender platform · FINMA compliance requirements · Demurrage prevention for Geneva traders

 Yet procurement processes haven't evolved.
 Most Geneva trading desks still manage freight through email — the same method used 20 years ago.

 The cost is enormous.
 Rate premiums from broker collusion, demurrage exposure from slow procurement, and audit gaps that regulators are increasingly scrutinizing.
 FreightTender is built for Geneva's commodity trading market.
+The platform generates FINMA-compliant procurement documentation automatically — replacing the manual email reconstruction that compliance teams currently rely on.

 The Geneva Commodity Trading Freight Challenge